How Much Do Continental Giant Rabbits Cost? 2025 Price Guide

 Additional Costs to Factor In

-Some expenses are impossible to anticipate, but you need to be prepared to pay them in the event that they arise.
+Some expenses are impossible to anticipate, but you need to be prepared to pay them if they arise.

 Emergencies are a prime example.
 If your Continental Giant rabbit suffers from a sickness, an accident, or other unexpected crisis, you may be expected to pay thousands of dollars.
 To cover such astronomical expenses, you must have an emergency fund set aside.
 This is when pet insurance becomes a life-saver!